watermelon-addict/IM-Study-on-Sea-Ice/README.md

 <br/><br/>
 <h2> 4.6 Training data for the neural networks </h2>
 <br/>
 Training neural networks requires a substantial amount of data.
 In my study, these data are generated following the simulation steps described in previous subsections.
-To be specific, we start with the Ising lattice at the initial state of a simulation period and randomly select 10,000 set of parameters (J, B_0,〖 B〗_x 〖,B〗_y, I); for each set of parameters, we run the Metropolis simulation steps as described in section 4.4.
+To be specific, we start with the Ising lattice at the initial state of a simulation period and randomly select 10,000 set of parameters $(J, B_0, B_x, B_y, I)$; for each set of parameters, we run the Metropolis simulation steps as described in section 4.4.
 As a result, we generate 10,000 sets of training samples corresponding to each of the initial states.
-An example of the training sample corresponding to the initial state of the focus area on Sept 16th, 2022 and Ising parameters (J = 2.31, B_0=-14.5,〖 B〗_x=-6.15〖,B〗_y=0.07, I = 9.93) is illustrated in Figure 5.
+An example of the training sample corresponding to the initial state of the focus area on Sept 16th, 2022 and Ising parameters $(J = 2.31, B_0=-14.5, B_x=-6.15, B_y=0.07, I = 9.93)$ is illustrated in Figure 5.
 Compared with Figure 2, this training sample apparently happens to correspond to a much faster freezing cycle than the actual observation.
 <br/>
 <figure>
     <img src="/images/Figure5.png" width="400" height="240">
-    <figcaption> Figure 5: A training sample pair. (a) is the initial observed state on Sept 16th, 2022 and (b) the final simulated state on Oct 1st, 2022 based on Ising parameters (J=2.31, B0=-14.5, Bx=-6.15, By=0.07, I=9.93). </figcaption>
+    <figcaption> Figure 5: A training sample pair. (a) is the initial observed state on Sept 16th, 2022 and (b) the final simulated state on Oct 1st, 2022 based on Ising parameters $(J = 2.31, B_0=-14.5, B_x=-6.15, B_y=0.07, I = 9.93)$. </figcaption>
 </figure>
 <br/><br/>
 These generated Ising configuration pairs for all simulation periods from June 16th to Jan 1st are passed as the inputs to our neural network.
 As a supervised learning process, the target of our network is set to be the corresponding Ising parameters.
 After the network is fully trained, estimating the best-fit Ising parameters for each of our simulation periods is straightforward: we simply pass the observed initial and end state sea ice images to the network, which predicts and returns the respective Ising parameters.